Emergency Preparedness

 Likewise, with many things in the news, knowing every possible emergency in your area is impossible.
 Keeping track of local news at your own pace is something you can do at your discretion to be aware of any political movements or social events that can influence possible emergencies.

-Given the various roles and places of work for nurses, understanding your workplace’s evacuation route and plan is essential for your safety, and that of your patients and co-workers.
-If you are unaware of your workplace’s evacuation plan or route, ask your supervisor or public safety department (2).
+Given the various roles and places of work for nurses, understanding your workplace’s evacuation route and plan is essential for your safety, as well as that of your patients and co-workers.
+If you are unaware of your workplace’s evacuation plan or route, ask your supervisor or the public safety department (2).
 Generally, it is essential to ensure you are aware of evacuation routes in your workplace, communication protocols, and emergency preparedness guidelines.

 Ask yourself...